chadwatson/react-remote-resource/README.md

 #### Lifecycle

-A resource is meant to be used inside of React components using the `useEntry` hook attached to the resource.
-This hook will check against an internal cache for a valid data entry.
-If the `resource` finds a valid entry, it will return the data.
+A resource is meant to be used inside of React components using the `useState` hook attached to the resource.
+This hook will check against an internal cache for valid state.
+If the `resource` finds valid state, it will return the data.
 Otherwise the `load` function, which returns a Promise, will be invoked and thrown.
 The nearest `RemoteResourceBoundary` (using `Suspense` under the hood) will catch the Promise from the `load` function and render the `fallback` until all outstanding Promises resolve.
 If any Promise rejects, the `RemoteResourceBoundary` will render the required `renderError` prop and `onLoadError` will be called, if provided.
 Otherwise `children` will be rendered.

 This provides a straightforward and consistent way to use data from remote resources throughout your app without over-fetching, or the headache and boilerplate of Redux or some other data management library.